Underpinning Cost

 Additionally, for older properties, the foundations are often shallower so the tradesperson may have to dig a lot deeper or use an alternative underpinning method to the more traditional ones available.

-Cost Factors of Installing Underpinning
+Underpinning Cost Factors

 The South East and London are considered the most expensive locations, so expect to pay more if you live there.
 However, another important point worth noting isn’t just which city you reside in but whether you live in a built-up area or not.